Distribution Prompting: Understanding the Expressivity of Language Models Through the Next-Token Distributions They Can Produce: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we systematically study the expressiveness of LMs in terms of approximating target next-token probability distributions with the prompt tuning frameworks.
-We first analyze the expressiveness of different prompt tuning methods and fine that using continuous soft prompt tuning exhibits the best performance in distribution approximation.
-Through an information-theoretic lens, we design distributions of different entropy as tuning objectives and find that LMs had trouble prompting out distributions with moderate entropy values.
-Notably, we observe that having outlier tokens that are rare but receive distinctively higher probability values also reduces the difficulty for LMs to approximate.
-However, despite having moderate entropy value, distributions output by LMs themselves, are generally easier to approximate even under the less capable hard prompt tuning framework.
-Such distributions are still relatively easy to approximate if we add intervention, such as perturbation, to them.
-These general properties about the expressiveness of LMs can be a cornerstone for future research into more fine-grained studies.
+In this work, we systematically study the expressiveness of LMs in approximating target next-token probability distributions under prompt tuning frameworks.
+We first analyze various prompt tuning methods and find that continuous soft prompts yield the best approximation performance.
+From an information-theoretic perspective, we design target distributions with varying entropy and observe that LMs struggle most with those of moderate entropy.
+Interestingly, the presence of outlier tokens—rare tokens with notably high probabilities—makes approximation easier.
+Moreover, distributions generated by LMs themselves are generally easier to approximate, even under hard prompt tuning, despite having moderate entropy.
+These distributions also remain relatively easy to approximate when perturbed.
+Overall, our findings reveal general properties of LM expressiveness that can inform more fine-grained future studies.

-It is natural to hypothesize that the difficulty for LMs to approximate moderate entropy distributions comes from the LM training objectives---LMs are trained to optimize the cross-entropy loss between a one-hot target distribution, which represents the single next token, and the predicted one, and such training objectives encourages the model to produce low-entropy distributions.
-However, our experiments have rejected this hypothesis---both randomly initialized and pretrained models exhibit the similar phenomenon.
-Additionally, if the above hypothesis is true, the approximation loss should be a monotonically increasing function of the target entropy, which is not the case according to our results.
+A natural hypothesis is that the difficulty LMs face in approximating moderate-entropy distributions stems from their training objective: minimizing cross-entropy with a one-hot target encourages low-entropy outputs.
+However, our experiments reject this explanation—both randomly initialized and pretrained models exhibit similar behavior.
+Moreover, if the hypothesis were correct, approximation loss would increase monotonically with target entropy, which our results do not support.
 We hypothesize that such particular difficulty for approximating moderate-entropy distributions may come from either the Transformer \citep{DBLP:journals/corr/VaswaniSPUJGKP17} architecture or the softmax operator in the decoding stage.
 We leave the investigation of the root cause of this phenomenon for future work.